MrMirhan/bexy.app/README.md

 # Bexy.app

-Bexy is a automated trading bot which control Stoch RSI about coin.
+Bexy is a automated trading bot which control Stoch RSI & MAC.D & Tillson T3 about coin.

 For now it checks 15 different crypto coin and make orders about them.

 # Features
 1. Automatic Trade
-> Bexy checks all 15 coins in every 5 mins (candle closes).
+> Bexy checks all 15 coins in every 5 mins (candle closes) (customizable).
 If there any intersecitons on candle close it opens trade.
-The intersection data comes from checking the Stoch RSI.
+The intersection data comes from checking the Stoch RSI & MAC.D & Tillson T3.

-> Search the conditions if blue and red (the integer which comes from Stoch RSI) are between 0 and 10 or 90 - 100 before opening the trade.
-If it's 90-100 it opens a sell order otherwise it's 0-10 it opens a buy order.
+> Compare the directions and make the decision with datas which come from Tillson T3 & Stoch RSI & MAC.D direction control module.
+Then creates buy (long) and sell (short) orders if there is a success equality.

 > With Telegram connection it informs the user about trades and intersections.